Skip to main content

 • secured-image-retrieval

 Whether image assets should be protected by Tolgee.
-When enabled, all images are served with a secure token valid for a set period of time to prevent unauthorized access to images. (default: false)
+When enabled, all images are served with an access token valid for a set period of time to prevent unauthorized access to images. (default: false)

 • secured-image-timestamp-max-age

-Expiration time of a generated image access token in seconds. (default: 600000 ≈ one week)
+Expiration time of a generated image access token in milliseconds. (default: 600000 = 10 minutes)

 • user-can-create-organizations